 Scottish Friendly fees are considered high for a service of this nature.

 If you read any Scottish Friendly reviews in the papers or elsewhere on the web, you’ll see a big focus on the mutual’s fee schedule.

-Scottish Friendly assesses a 1.5% annual management charge on a daily basis with the exception of the My Prime account, which enjoys a 0.% management charge.
+In addition, Scottish Friendly assesses a 1.5% annual management charge on a daily basis with the exception of the My Prime account, which enjoys a reduced rate of 0.5% management charge should you commit to your monthly investment amount for one year.
 It covers both Scottish Friendly’s fee and the management for the underlying fund.